 For passengers travelling from countries outside the EU/EEA, entry into Romania is possible for EU/EEA citizens and for those who meet the requirements for an exemption under the current regulations.
 Further information is available on the website of the Romanian Ministry of Foreign Affairs.

 There are extensive public health measures in place across the country.
 Different restrictions are in force in some parts of the country as deemed necessary by the public health authorities.
-Travellers are urged to exercise caution at all times and to follow any public health guidance given locally.
-Travellers should be aware that local lockdowns or restrictions may be imposed at any time with little or any advance warning.
+Those who have travelled to Romania are urged to exercise caution at all times and to follow any public health guidance given locally.
+Please be aware that local lockdowns or restrictions may be imposed, at any time, with little or any advance warning.

 High Degree of Caution

 Security Status Last Updated: 21 October 2020 to take effect from 00.00 on 22 October 2020

 Information on the relevant Government Departments are updated in Romanian daily.
 If you have any concerns around your own health, or if you are exhibiting symptoms of COVID-19, you should contact the national emergency assistance number - 112.